nbena/smallben/readme.md

 **Other storage**.
 The functionalities exposed by `gorm`-backed storage, in fact, implement an interface called `Repository`, which is public.
 The `SmallBen` `struct` works with that interface, so it would be quite easy to add more backends, if needed.

 **Deployment**.
 In the [scripts](scripts) directory there are the necessary files to start a dockerized `postgres` instance for this library.
 Just one table is needed.
+For a quicker deployment, one might consider using `SQLite`.